gustavopinto/gustavopinto.github.com/_pages/research.md

 1. Improving LOC calculation<br>
 **Question**: Loc might consider JS libraries users used within the app, which could inflate LOC towards JS

+1. When testers stop to look for bugs?
+**Question**: "[we cannot achieve 100% confidence no matter how much time and energy we put into it](https://cacm.acm.org/blogs/blog-cacm/228226-the-goal-of-software-testing/fulltext)", so we do testers stop?